SK8-PTY-LTD/SK8Tech_Document/en/team/orientation.md

-This document describes the process both thr new recruit and manager needs to go through during orientation.
+This document describes the process both the new recruit and manager needs to go through during orientation.

 This is a guideline for new recruit and manager.